-The Group classifies its financial assets as at amortised cost only if both of the following criteria are met:
+The Group classifies its financial assets as at amortised cost only if both of the following criteria c.
+Cash and cash equivalents i.
+Classification as cash equivalents

-- the asset is held within a business model whose objective is to collect the contractual cash flows, and - the contractual terms give rise to cash flows that are solely payments of principal and interest.
+- the asset is held within a business model whose objective is to collect the contractual cash flows, - the contractual terms give rise to cash flows that are solely payments of principal and interest.